aws-robotics/utils-ros2/README.md

 # AWS Utils Library for ROS2

-**Note: this repository is under active development.
-The package provided here is a release candidate; the API may change without notice and no support is provided for it at the moment.**

 ## Overview
 This is the common library for all of AWS RoboMaker ROS2 packages.
 It builds on top of the generic interfaces defined by [utils-common](https://github.com/aws-robotics/utils-common) to provide ROS2-specific helper functions and classes implementations for things such as logging and parameter loading.